What Causes Tornados?

 Landspout tornadoes are a rare type of tornado that form when the wind blows very hard in certain regions of the planet, especially in the United States.
 Usually classified as EF3 and EF4 tornadoes, this tornado is known for its fast forward motion and ability to intensify rapidly.
 When a landspout forms, it can form in a matter of minutes.

-Tornadoes are supercell thunderstorms that can spawn powerful windstorms.
+Furthermore, it is important to understand the relationship between tornadoes and supercell thunderstorms.
+Tornadoes are often spawned by these powerful storms, which can generate extreme wind conditions.
 They are the most violent of all types of thunderstorms and can be extremely destructive.
 One of the main reasons that tornadoes are so devastating is the sheer power of the winds they generate.
 They can reach speeds over 400 km/h (250mph), about three times faster than the winds generated by a hurricane.

 Tornadoes can be formed by the combination of the rotation of warm, moist air and the slow movement of cool air towards the front of the storm, which causes a rotating column of air to form.
 These rotating columns then interact with a second rotating column of air, causing the rotation to reverse, thereby “spinning” the column vertically.
 They then interact with yet another rotating column of air, causing the rotation to reverse yet again, thereby “spinning” the column from the side.
 At the same time, the rotating column of air is causing the air within it to get warm and the air around it to get much cooler.
 This is what causes the tornado to produce large amounts of rotation that is visible on the ground: the